-Vanessa Magic is an award-winning writer and director whose work centers around loneliness and grief, often from the eye of the outsider, with an Afrofuturist and Afrosurrealist lens.
+Vanessa Magic is a Canadian Screen Award-nominated director and award-winning writer whose work centers around loneliness and grief, often from the eye of the outsider, with an Afrofuturist and Afrosurrealist lens.
 She is an alumni of Black Women Film, BIPOC Film & TV, The Warner Media Discovery Access x Canadian Academy Writers Program ’22 and Women In the Director’s Chair ’23, Slamdance Mentorship '23 and the Blood in the Snow Horror Lab ’23.

 Vanessa's passion is creating stories that highlight Black female protagonists and leave the viewer learning something new and unexpected.
 Inspired by her dreams, she is eager to create worlds and narratives untold, unseen and filled with magic.
 With her sights set on the future, she is excited to create weird worlds, people and words for them to say to connect her to the cosmos.